Professor of International Relations The University of Haifa, Israel

 Welcome to Professor Benjamin Miller Site

 I’m a Full Professor of International Relations at the School of Political Sciences, and the Head of National Security Center, The University of Haifa.
-My current book project—Grand Strategy From Truman to Trump -- focuses on explaining changes in US grand strategy: (Forthcoming, Chicago: The University of Chicago Press, 2020).
+My current book project—Grand Strategy From Truman to Trump -- focuses on explaining changes in US grand strategy: (Chicago: The University of Chicago Press, 2020).
 My other book project focuses on explaining war and peace in the 21st century (under contract with Oxford University Press).
 Among my other publications: When Opponents Cooperate: Great Power Conflict and Collaboration in World Politics (Ann Arbor, Michigan: The University of Michigan Press, 2nd ed., 2002); States, Nations and Great Powers: The Sources of Regional War and Peace (Cambridge: Cambridge University Press, 2007); Regional Peacemaking and Conflict Resolution (Routledge, 2015; co-edited with Carmela Lutmar); and International and Regional Security: The Sources of War and Peace (Routledge, 2017).

 I’m the Winner of the University of Haifa Provost’s Prize for a Distinguished Senior Researcher for the year 2020.